madjoel/tbpong/README.md

 - Start the game by pressing the space bar
 - Use CTRL-C, ESC, or the Q key to quit the game

+-
+This is work-in-progress, the AI still needs some improvements :)